Customer Due Diligence Rule

-Under the updated requirements for Customer Due Diligence, covered financial institutions must expand programs, including Customer Identification Programs (CIP), to include Beneficial Owners of Legal Entity customers.
+Under the updated regulation for Customer Due Diligence, covered financial institutions must expand programs, including its Customer Identification Programs (CIP), to include Beneficial Owners of legal entities.

-These requirements are intended to prevent anonymous access to financial systems, since the US Treasury estimates that illicit proceeds generated in the US alone total 400 Billion dollars annually.
+These requirements are intended to prevent anonymous access to financial systems, since the US Treasury estimates that illicit proceeds generated in the US alone total $400 billion annually.